 I attended the University of Wisconsin, Eau Claire, and majored in mathematics.
 Even then I had no idea what the future held.

-I am now a member of the Romance Writers of America and a Twin Cities writing group, the Midwest Fiction Writers.
+I am also a member of the Romance Writers of America and a Twin Cities writing group, the Midwest Fiction Writers.
 These organizations have been amazing.
 I’ve learned so much and met many wonderful people.
 If I have a say in it, I’ll never go back to days without writing and writer friends.
 I’m home.